Cray-HPE/docs-csm/operations/image_management/Build_an_Image_Using_IMS_REST_Service.md

     ncn# cray ims public-keys list
     ```

-    Example output:
+    Example output excerpt:

-    ```
-    [...]
+    ```toml
     [[results]]
     public_key = "ssh-rsa AAAAB3NzaC1yc2EA ...
 AsVruw1Zeiec2IWt"
     id = "a252ff6f-c087-4093-a305-122b41824a3e"
     name = "username public key"
     created = "2018-11-21T17:19:07.830000+00:00"

-    [...]
     ```

     If a public key associated with the username in use is not returned, proceed to the next step.
-If a public key associated with the username does exist, create a variable for the IMS public key `id` value in the returned data and then proceed to step 3.
+If a public key associated with the username does exist, create a variable for
+    the IMS public key `id` value in the returned data and then proceed to step 3.

     ```bash
     ncn# IMS_PUBLIC_KEY_ID=a252ff6f-c087-4093-a305-122b41824a3e
     ```

-2. Upload the SSH public key to the IMS service.
+1. Upload the SSH public key to the IMS service.

-    Skip this step if an IMS public key record has already been created for the account being used.
+    > Skip this step if an IMS public key record has already been created for the account being used.

     The IMS debug/configuration shell relies on passwordless SSH.
 This SSH public key needs to be uploaded to IMS to enable interaction with the image customization environment later in this procedure.